Phil Mitchell: Storylines

 Phil prepares for his son Ben's marriage to Callum.
 However, Callum reveals to Ben that he had been collecting evidence on Phil for the police to send Phil down, as a way to keep Ben out of prison for a heist carried out by the Mitchell's in 2020.
 Phil later finds this out and wants revenge on Callum.
 After being unsure Ben and Callum eventually marry without Phil present, however, Phil later confronts Callum on the square after the wedding about his involvement with the police's plan to take down Phil.
 After arguing for a while, Kat tries to talk Phil round, until suddenly Whitney Dean (Shona McGarty) attempts to run over Ben as she falsely believes he is responsible for the death of her fiancé Kush Kazemi (Davood Ghadami).
 Whitney instead accidentally runs over Kat and drives off, after this Phil stays in hospital with Kat until she recovers.
-When she does her and Phil make their relationship public, however Phil is now not talking to Ben and Callum.
+When she does, she and Phil make their relationship public, however Phil is now not talking to Ben and Callum.
 Phil and Kat later buy the launderette and convert the back of it into a taxi rank, as a legacy for both their children.
 They name the business Kat's Cabs.